Florida Health and Transition Services (HATS)

 - See flyer for CLEAR, a statewide mental health referral and access line, 1-800-945-1355

-- For the latest information from the National Health Care Transition Center, go to Got Transition?
+- For the latest information from the national Center for Health Care Transition Improvement, go to Got Transition?

 Feedback and suggestions to make this site as useful as possible are welcome.